-Intertidal eelgrass monitoring will take place in 4 of the most significant beds throughout Morro Bay.
+Intertidal eelgrass monitoring will take place in 5 of the most significant beds throughout Morro Bay.
 The goal of monitoring is to determine eelgrass bed conditions through density, patchiness, and observational data.
 Typically, a 150 meter, 7 quadrat survey, can be completed in one tide window with 2-3 people (3 ideal).
 Ideal tides for intertidal monitoring are below -0.5 feet.
 Beds are considered separate if they are 50 meters or more apart.

-Eelgrass monitoring should be conducted two times a year: in the fall (August - November with preference for September and October) and again in the spring (April - May).
-Intertidal monitoring will be conducted at eelgrass beds at Coleman Beach, North Sandspit, Reference Bed and Windy Cove.
+Eelgrass monitoring should be conducted once per year in the spring (April - May).
+Intertidal monitoring will be conducted at eelgrass beds at Coleman Beach, North Sandspit, Reference Bed, Osyter Bed, and Windy Cove.
 Refer to the attached map for eelgrass bed locations.

-Supplies
+Supplies: